 If you think of your property listing as the equivalent of a seller’s open house, then you need to impress your prospective buyers the minute you catch their eye from the road and bring them through the front door; i.e., when they click to view a property page via Google search or through the search-results pages on Lands of America, Land And Farm or LandWatch.

 - Include plenty of photographs to help tell the story about your land listing.
-Deeper engagement with your listing drives more leads.
 Think about how you organize your photo selection to guide a buyer through the experience, including captions to help describe what they are looking at and removing duplicate images to allay any confusion.
 [Read more: How to Take Land Listing Photos that Wow]

 - Location, location, location.
-If you are able to disclose, buyers want to know where the land is located, so use our custom-mapping solution and other third-party tools to plot the property boundaries and any other amenities you want to share.
-Also, out-of-town buyers will want to learn about area amenities and attractions.
-Don’t assume buyers will know the area, so inform them via your property description.
+If you are able to disclose, buyers want to know where the land is located, and out-of-town buyers will want to learn about area amenities and attractions.
+Use our custom-mapping solution and other third-party tools to plot the property boundaries and any other amenities you want to share.
+Don’t assume buyers will know the area, so inform them via your property description as well.
 [Read more: How to Map Your Property Listings]

 In short, the more unique and complete your property listing, the better chance you have of capturing that buyer lead for you or your seller.
 Good-quality content talks, so focus on all aspects of your land listing in order to help tell the complete story—from evocative, carefully curated imagery to well-written descriptive detail that goes beyond the “wow” to the whys, hows, whats and wheres of buying that particular piece of land.

-Learn more tips and tricks about creating and managing your land listings in our Seller Knowledge Center.
+Learn more tips and tricks about creating and managing your land listings by visiting our Seller Knowledge Center.